-Delivering to our mission is the responsibility of our research leaders, recognised experts in their fields who manage small, interdisciplinary research groups.
+Delivering to our mission is the responsibility of our research group leaders, recognised experts in their fields who manage small, interdisciplinary research groups.
 As well as carrying out excellent research, groups host PhD students, reflecting the importance the Quadram Institute places on training the next generation of food and health scientists.
-Research leaders are encouraged to maximise the societal impacts from their research, driving innovation.
+Group leaders are encouraged to maximise the societal impacts from their research, driving innovation.

 Research studies involving patients and healthy volunteers will aim to explore how food and nutrition affects health and disease.
 The results of these trials will lead to new strategies and treatments for improving and preventing diet-related disease.